Antalya

 KALEIÇI

-Kaleiçi is Antalya’s old historical area.
-Only fragments of the wall that used to encircle this area in the past remain, including the Hadrian’s Gate, the entrance to Kaleiçi from Atatürk street.
+Kaleiçi is Antalya’s old historic area.
+Only fragments of the wall that encircled this area in the past remain, including the Hadrian’s Gate, the entrance to Kaleiçi from Atatürk street.

 Hesapçı Sokak

 Kaleiçi is magical.
-Before I went to Antalya I knew that, the same as in most other Turkish cities, there would be an old historical centre, a remnant of the bygone Ottoman era.
+Before I went to Antalya I knew that, the same as in most other Turkish cities, there would be an old historic centre, a remnant of the bygone Ottoman era.

 Hesapçı Sokak